Edgar-Conzen/ICY40/README.md

 </p>
 <br>
-The ICY40 is deliberately designed as a self-contained teaching tool, with its ample buttons, switches, LEDs, a tricolor LED,

-COM-Port, a seven-segment display, a 128x64px OLED graphic display and a 320x240px LCD with 256k colors.
+The ICY40 is deliberately designed as a self-contained teaching tool, with its ample buttons, switches, LEDs, a tricolor LED, COM-Port, a seven-segment display, a 128x64px OLED graphic display and a 320x240px LCD with 256k colors.

-Its sensitive components are protected by a case since the target audience is not (only) the soldering iron wielding hardware wizzard<br>
-in his ESD-proof workplace but everyone with a computer and a desktop.
+Its sensitive components are protected by a case since the target audience is not (only) the soldering iron wielding hardware wizzard in his ESD-proof workplace but everyone with a computer and a desktop.
 <br><br>
 There are two external electrical interfaces: